DigitalPenguin1/ClassicFishingCompanion/README.md

 - No continuous scanning or heavy operations

 ## Version History

+### Version 1.0.1
+- Added missing buff warning system
+  - On-screen warnings every 60 seconds when fishing without a lure/buff
+  - Displays prominently in center of screen for 10 seconds
+  - HUD now shows "None" in red when no buff is active
+  - Warning enabled by default, can be toggled in Settings
+- Updated settings UI with clearer descriptions
+- Fixed bug where cooked/crafted fish were incorrectly tracked as caught fish
+  - Addon now only tracks items from "You receive loot:" messages (fishing)
+  - Ignores "You create:" messages from cooking and other professions

 ### Version 1.0.0
 - Initial release with comprehensive fishing tracking